The NCCoE has released the final NISTIR 8219, Securing Manufacturing Industrial Control Systems: Behavioral Anomaly Detection.

 Join the Community of Interest

-A Community of Interest (COI) is a group of professionals and advisors that share business insights, technical expertise, challenges, and perspectives to guide NCCoE projects.
+A Community of Interest (COI) is a group of professionals and advisors who share business insights, technical expertise, challenges, and perspectives to guide NCCoE projects.
 COIs often include experts, innovators, and everyday users of cybersecurity and privacy technologies.
-Members typically meet monthly by teleconference.
 Share your expertise and consider becoming a member of this project's COI.